python-cmd2/cmd2/docs/hooks.rst

 subsequent postcommand hooks will still be called, as will the command finalization hooks, but once those hooks have all been called, the application will terminate.

+Any postcommand hook can change the value of the ``stop`` parameter before returning it, and the modified value will be passed to the next postcommand hook.
+The value returned by the final postcommand hook will be passed to the command finalization hooks, which may further modify the value.
+If your hook blindly returns ``False``, a prior hook's requst to exit the application will not be honored.
+It's best to return the value you were passed unless you have a compelling reason to do otherwise.

 Command Finalization Hooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^